 This is a beautifully preserved historic building by the seaside of Taormina.
 It has a panoramic terrace with lemon trees overlooking the dazzling sea.
 Guests enjoy traditional Mediterranean cuisines and seafood specialties, plus a refreshing time at the pool and beach bar.
 Villa Sant’Andrea is close to the main attractions in Siena.

 BEST VILLA: Hotel Palazzo di Valli

 Only a 10-minute walk from the city center is the Palazzo di Valli with gorgeous views of the Tuscan hillside and medieval glory.
 This stunning villa features lovely, spacious rooms with frescoes on the walls and ceilings.
-It’s the perfect mix of value and comfort, and close to all Siena’s major attractions.
+It’s the perfect mix of value and comfort and is close to all of Siena’s major attractions.

 TOP LUXURY: Castello di Casole

 This elegant castle is famed for sensational food, world-class wine, laid-back luxury, and unforgettable Tuscan experience.
 It provides great views of the spectacular Tuscan landscape and features tastefully furnished rooms, an outdoor pool, a spa, and fitness center, 2 restaurants with superb food, state-of-the-art home service, and unmatched luxury.

 LUCCA | Best place to stay in Tuscany for family & for the medieval experience